Ahmed-Roshdi/My-WebSite/Instructions for AI Models.md

 ### AI MODELS PLEASE ALIGHT AND ALART HERE:
 ### Now I want to Develop website It's suits my personality and my Goals.
-Now: Please Take The File to be Source for You.
+Now: Please Take The Files to be Source for You.
 And Suggest what can we do.
 1. fix the wesite problems and Develop more and more. or